 If you use the online service your application will automatically be acknowledged once you submit your application.

 What happens if I want to change my preferences after I have submitted my application?

 If you apply online you will be able to change your preference up to the closing date.
 Please remember to resubmit your application, otherwise the changes you make will not be registered.

-Alternatively, you can change your school preferences by writing to or emailing the admissions team up to 31 October 2017.
+Alternatively, you can change your school preferences by contacting the school admissions team up to 31 October 2018.

 If you wish to change your preferences to include schools not previously named or wish to change your preferences after the offer date of 1 March 2019 you will need to email email@example.com to make a late application.
 Your application will be administered in line with the late applications process.